Are you an adviser? Go to Unbiased Pro

 However, this has now been abolished, meaning there is no longer an upper limit on the total value of pensions you can accumulate without facing additional tax charges.

 With ISAs, there is only an annual contribution limit.
-This is £20,000 in total but you can split this over other types of ISAs such as cash, stock and shares, innovative finance and lifetime ISAs.
+This is currently £20,000 in total, but you can split this across other types of ISAs such as cash, stock and shares, innovative finance and lifetime ISAs.

 What about employer contributions?